softwarecrash/Daly2MQTT/README.md

 # NEWS!!!
 Please vote your favorite mqtt data style here https://forms.gle/SqKQsi3BrHDMyGC98

-# Main Branch is actualy unstable, pleased use releases.
+# Main Branch is actualy unstable, please use releases.

 # DALY-BMS-to-MQTT
 Little Program for ESP82XX to get the Daly BMS Data to web and MQTT